pskgokul/project-help/readme.md

 ## What your article should not contain

 * Videos (But `.gif` is acceptable!
-Though __do not__ upload anything that is more than 25MB large.
+Though __do not__ upload anything more than 25MB large.
 Github will reject it.)
 * Grammar or spelling errors
 * Plagiarism.
 I will check your documents (it's easy to do this since they will all be plain text).
 If you plagiarize, it will be obvious.

 ## Some things you are allowed to do but might not be obvious

 * You _are_ allowed to use external links!
-You are also encouraged to cite other books and papers (see below for that).
+You are also encouraged to cite other books and papers (see below).
-* You _are_ allowed to use HTML within your Markdown document, so long as it renders appropriately within Github.
+* You _are_ allowed to use HTML within your Markdown document so long as it renders appropriately within Github.
-You should check that it does render appropriately by creating a private GitHub repository for your article and ensuring it works as you expect!
+You should check that it renders appropriately by creating a private GitHub repository for your article and ensuring it works as expected!

 ## How to submit

-Submit your document formatted as a `.zip` (if you included images) or `.md` (if not) to Canvas.
+Submit your document to Canvas formatted as a `.zip` (if you included images) or `.md` (if not).

-__Be sure to create a (private) repository on your own Github profile to make sure that your article shows up as you intended!__
+__Be sure to create a (private) repository on your Github profile to ensure your article shows up as you intended!__

 Include the following header at the top of your `.md` file:
 ```